dantescanline/recipes/website/recipes/miso-roast-eggplant-over-rice.md

 Split a large eggplant lengthwise, and score the face of it with some cross hatched pattern.

-Mix up enough sauce to coat the face of each eggplant, totally up to you and a great thing to experiment with.
+Mix up enough sauce to coat the face of each eggplant.
+Ratio-wise go with more umami than sweet and sour, but it's all up to you.
+You can even throw in some chili flakes or pepper here.

 Fry in a large frying pan that you have a cover for on medium heat.
 Flip over to cook on the skin side every few minutes.
 When they are face up make sure to have the pan covered for extra steam.